#RHOBH Ex David Foster Has No Clue Who #RHOC Kelly Dodd Is

 — TMZ (@TMZ) November 21, 2017

-David Foster was answering some really random questions from TMZ when RHOC Kelly Dodd started talking and then got into Foster’s car.
-He was asked about Charles Manson and Selena Gomez and then Foster asked the cameraman who the woman was who was trying to get into his car.
+David Foster was answering some really random questions from TMZ when Kelly Dodd started talking and then got into Foster’s car.
+He was asked about Charles Manson and Selena Gomez, and then Foster asked the cameraman who the woman was who was trying to get into his car.

 David Foster’s first hint was when Kelly Dodd asked if he was ready yet to replace Yolanda Hadid with someone else from Bravo.